Sheep-y/Attack-Improvement-Mod/README.md

-This is a quick fix for AIM based on 3.2dev version to work on BT 1.7.
+This is a quick fix for AIM based on 3.2dev version to work on BT 1.8.
 The only change I made was to put the BTModLoader.log file into the mod's folder.
 The log is still reporting a crash, I haven't changed anything else.

+IMPORTANT NOTE: I am just maintaining this mod, I am not developping it.
+This means that when a new patch is released by HBS, I just  fix the errors reported in Visual Studio and recompile the mod.
+I will not fix any broken feature.
+There will come a point where I will not be able to do that anymore.

+This mod is not compatible with BTMLColorLOSMod.

 # AIM - Attack Improvement Mod 3.2 development #
 For BATTLETECH 1.3.2